 We passionately believe in the effectiveness of girls’ education to empower young women to develop their strengths and talents.
 Research shows that in single-sex environments, girls feel most free to pursue their interests to the best of their abilities, in and outside of the classroom.

-The School staff – from across Woodstock Infants, the Junior School, Middle School and Senior College, as well as the Boarding House – are life-long learners, equipped to bring out the best in our students, pastorally and academically.
+The School staff – from across Woodstock Infants, the Junior School, Middle School, Upper School and Senior College, as well as the Boarding House – are life-long learners, equipped to bring out the best in our students, pastorally and academically.
 Our staff believes in the value of each girl, and is committed to their growth – from the youngest years, through adolescence to their final examinations, valedictory and life beyond school.

 Wenona has a strong sense of community, and aims to instill in students a sense of hope, purpose and service.
 We aim to see young women graduating from Wenona as intelligent, gracious, compassionate and capable adults.
 We recognise each girl as an individual, with her own passions to discover and contributions to make as she steps out of the School gates.